otrego/clamshell/CODE_OF_CONDUCT.md

 ## Our Values

 Clear communication is foundational for healthy collaboration.
 We value the time needed to be thoughtful in how we communicate and value the time contributors offer to the project.
-We make efforts to counter prejudice and biases against contributors and contributions.
+We make efforts to counter prejudice and biases against contributors and contributions, and prioritize transparency in code and code reviews.
 Ultimately, we put personal development ahead of production.

+A culture of collaboration means valuing our contributors' different backgrounds and distinct contributions.
+We encourage reaching out to offer assistance and taking opportunities for mentorship that arise.

 As representatives of the go community, we strive for a welcoming environment.
 We aim to promote growth of the game and expand public knowledge of go, from the board to go’s intersections with technology and self-knowledge.